-- Attend an orientation day with the city at City Hall on May 1, 2013.
+- Attend an orientation day with the city at City Hall in May 2014.

-- Develop a one-page description of the research tasks to be undertaken, including a list of objectives to be achieved and associated deliverables.
-This Research Agreement is developed in consultation with the successful candidates’ mentor from the City and is due to UBC on May 16, 2013.
+- Develop a one-page description of the tasks to be undertaken, including a list of objectives to be achieved and associated deliverables.
+This Agreement is developed in consultation with the successful candidates’ mentor from the City and is due to UBC on May 16, 2014.

-- Participate in a half-day workshop at UBC on the afternoon of September 23, 2013 at the completion of the program to reflect on the experiences learned and help prepare for the next incoming student cohort.
+- Participate in a half-day workshop at UBC at the completion of the program to reflect on the experiences learned and help prepare for the next incoming student cohort.

 Successful candidates will be provided with a Student Orientation Package outlining further details of the program.

 - Create a resume and a one-page statement of interest, saved together in one PDF file in the format [Project number_Last name_First name.pdf], for example 5_Smith_Jenny.pdf

 - The statement of interest should identify which one of the fifteen projects (see project links under the Greenest City 2020 goals above) you are interested in and how your background, skills and experience align with the group’s long term goals (maximum 300 words)